-- UW interview site is different from your home campus (applies to Architecture and Architectural Engineering students only)
+- UW interview site is different from your home campus (applies to Architecture, Architectural Engineering and Global Business and Digital Arts students only)

-All interview conflicts are assessed on a case-by-case basis and may require documentation to support your case.
-If you think you have a valid individual interview conflict, we expect you to follow the steps below to keep us informed and determine the best course of action.
+All interview conflicts are assessed on a case-by-case basis.
+If you think you have an individual interview conflict, we expect you to follow the steps below to keep us informed and determine the best course of action.

 Please note that while we do our best to work with the employer to resolve your conflict, employers may not always be able to accommodate your request.
 If this occurs, you may be removed from further consideration for the job.